The Ronaldo Falconer Scholarship

 1. Complete the online application for the MSc or MPhil in Latin American Studies at the University of Oxford.
 You should specify St Antony’s College as your first choice of college.

-2. Once you submit your application please write an email to the LAC Admissions Secretary (email@example.com) requesting to be considered for the scholarship and explaining how you meet the criteria listed above no later than 20 January 2023, 12 noon UK time.
+2. Once you submit your application please send an email to the Admissions Officer (email@example.com) requesting to be considered for the scholarship and explaining how you meet the criteria listed above no later than 19 January 2024, 12 noon UK time.

 3. Incomplete applications, or applications not submitted by the deadline will not be considered for LAC-Ronaldo Falconer funding.
 Please ensure you meet the requirements for entry to your course, including English language requirements.
 See the Course Guide for more information.
-Further information is available by email to LAC Admissions Secretary.
+Further information is available by emailing the Admissions Officer.

 4. Your application will be considered by the Ronaldo Falconer Selection Committee based at the LAC.
 The successful candidate will be notified once they have received an official offer to study on the MSc or MPhil in Latin American Studies.
 Incomplete applications, or applications not submitted by the deadline will not be considered for the scholarship.